 WHO ARE WE

-Association Najdeh (AN) was founded in 1976 by a group of independent Lebanese women to secure job placement for Palestinian refugee women who were displaced from Tel-al-Zaatar camp and became the main breadwinners of their families.
-Thus, AN distributed pieces of embroidery to women and paid them for their work according to the stitch seam of each item.
+Association Najdeh (hereafter known as AN) was founded in 1976 by a group of independent Lebanese women to secure job placements for Palestinian women refugees who were displaced from Tel-al-Zaatar camp and became the main breadwinners of their families.
+Thus, AN distributed embroidery work to women and paid them for their work according to the intricacy of the stitching of each item.

 By assisting in securing a basic monthly income, or improving the monthly income of their families, women – who are the most disadvantaged element of Palestinian refugee community, became productive, self-reliant, and contributed to the development of the overall Palestinian refugee community in Lebanon.